zchyde/brooklinebooksmith.com/_drafts/audio-books.md

 <br>
 <br>It's pretty easy too, which is glorious because when I'm walking to work at 8:30 I don't want to have to think about it much.
 Also, the digital files are often cheaper than the discs and available instantly.
 <br>
-<br>Instructions on getting started are conveniently located on the [Audio Books page](https://www.brooklinebooksmith.com/audio-books/) of our website, along with a code to get a discount.
+<br>Instructions on getting started are conveniently located on the [Audiobooks page](https://www.brooklinebooksmith.com/audio-books/) of our website, along with a code to get a discount.
 <br>
 <br>Take a gander around their ever-growing selection and try one out.
 <br>